This flatbread with hummus and vegetables is the perfect appetizer or meal. Filling, healthy, delicious, and easy to make.

-This flatbread with hummus recipe may seem simple but it makes great lunch or a fun appetizer.
-Plus, let’s be real, we all know simple recipes are my favorite kind of recipes.
+This flatbread with hummus recipe is really simple and it makes a great lunch or a fun appetizer.
+Let’s be real, we all know simple recipes are my favorite kind of recipes.

 Flatbread “pizzas” with hummus and vegetables are easy to make, healthy, and so delicious.
 And they are totally customizable like many of my recipes.